aqli-epic/sat.data.processing/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# sat.data.processing
+# AQLI satellite derived PM2.5 data processing

 <!-- badges: start -->
 <!-- badges: end -->

 ## Goals of sat.data.processing:

 - To serve as the single place for all code and documentation that goes into processing the satellite derived PM2.5 raw netCDF data (alongside the population data and relevant shape files) to get a final dataset which is used to build the AQLI interactive Choropleth Global PM2.5 map platform.

 - Please note that there is a “data”, folder in this repository, which I have decided to keep out because it exceeds GitHub file size limits.
   To get access to any raw data files in the code, please write a small request note to us on <aqli-info@uchicago.edu>.

+- All code for the main pipeline is present in the `rasterized_colormap_experimental.Rmd` file of the `aqli_april2023_2dec_col_change_final_data_2023_update` branch of this repository.
+Will soon be merged in the main branch (for now, don’t merge it).

+- Broad overview of the code:

+  - Use ssd for data reading and writing, which would make things easier as in later part of the code, we need to write and read huge rasters.
+It will be super fast with a ssd.

+  - Load Libraries, global variables and functions.

+  - Set paths for files and folders to be read in the later part of the code.
+Make updates to these paths, given your folder structure.
+    Also, do a sanity check on some of the variables (that might change from one year to the next), e.g. `report_publishing_year` will update every year.

+  - Load population raster and set its CRS to: “+proj=longlat +datum=WGS84 +no_defs +ellps=WGS84 +towgs84=0,0,0”

+  - Crop population to the extent of the pollution raster’s extent.

+  - Load colormap shapefile (the latest one, which should be updated every year, given border changes) and a rasterized version of the colormap shapefile.

+  - Set crs of the colormap rasterized shapefile to be the same as the population cropped pollution raster.

+  - For loop begins (process pollution data one year at a time):

+    - Read pollution raw raster for year number `i` and set its CRS to be the same as the CRS of the population cropped pollution raster (which is also the same as the rasterized cropped colormap shapefile).

+    - Make population, pollution and rasterized colormap shapefile into one raster brick.

+    - Convert raster brick into a dataframe.

+    - Write the high resolution raster brick using the arrow package in a `.parquet` file format.

+    - Coerce the dataframe into an arrow table.

+    - Collapse the raster brick light into a gadm2 level file.

+    - Free memory

+  - Combine all pollution yearly datasets into a single gadm2 dataset.
+    Preserve this current version.

+  - Pin down the missing and NA pop regions by resampling all rasters in the raster brick to a higher resolution (e.g. to 0.001 from 0.00833333).

+  - First create a dataset for na pop regions and then for missing regions and preserve them as CSVs.

+  - Replace the na pop regions in the gadm2 collapsed file with the subset of the na pop regions that have been filled in.

+  - Append the subset of the missing regions that have been filled in to the gadm2 collapsed folder.

+  - At this point, we have a gadm level 2 file, which contains pollution columns for all years and incorporates the filled in missing regions and also the filled in NA pop regions.

+  - Update the national standards every year and read in the latest national standards file.
+Replace the current national standards column with the updated national standards column from this file.

+  - Add in the life years lost relative to the national standards and who standard columns to the collapsed gadm2 file using colnames as listed in the AQLI data dictionary (uploaded in the root of this repository).
+If this changes in the future, this part of the code would need to update.
+Save this as csv.

+  - Join the colormap shapefile with the gadm2 collapsed file and then preserve the geom (shapefile) version.

+  - Collapse gadm2 to gadm0, write that as CSV (using the same column name converntion as followed in the AQLI data dictionary) and then write a shapefile version of it.

+  - Collapse gadm2 to gadm1, write that as CSV (using the same column name converntion as followed in the AQLI data dictionary) and then write a shapefile version of it.

+  - Make some final column name changes given the AQLI data dictionary.
+    End of pipeline.

+  - Rest of the code is not part of the main pipeline, but rather is a repository of the experimentation and sanity checks on the final datasets that I did on the data, post the pipeline is complete.
+    That’s it!!